cilium/ebpf/testdata/ci-kernels/README.md

 # ci-kernels

-A collection of kernels used for CI builds.
+A Dockerfile used to build kernels for CI.

 1. Update kernel versions in [versions.json](versions.json)
 2. Commit and make a PR.